University of Hawaiʻi at Mānoa: Rankings

 The National Science Foundation ranked UH Mānoa 45th among 395 public universities for Research and Development (R&D) expenditures in fiscal year 2014.

 According to U.S. News & World Reports rankings for 2021, UH Mānoa was tied at 170th overall and 159th for "Best Value" among national universities; tied at 83rd among public universities; and tied at 145th for its undergraduate engineering program among schools that confer doctorates.

 Distance learning

 The university offers over 50 distance learning courses, using technology to replace either all or a portion of class instruction.
 Students interact with their instructors and peers from different locations to further develop their education.

+For the 2024–2025 academic year, the middle 50% of enrolled students scored between 1050 and 1350 on the SAT (with a 50th percentile of 1200), between 530 and 680 on the SAT Evidence-Based Reading and Writing section (50th percentile: 610), and between 520 and 670 on the SAT Math section (50th percentile: 590).